Estonia

 Minimum requirements for weekly and daily rest periods

-Impact date: Not yet known.
-The proposal is currently being discussed in Parliament.
-The deadline for submitting suggestions to the draft Act was 30 June 2025.
-Parliament will resume the adoption process in autumn.
-The Draft Act 602 SE regulates consecutive rest periods of employees.
-Pursuant to European Court of Justice ruling C-477/21, employees must be guaranteed consecutive rest periods of 48 hours in the case of normal working time (Monday to Friday) and 36 hours in the case of summarized working time.
+Impact date: As above, the Parliament is expected to vote on the Act for a second time, likely in early 2026.
+Draft Act 602 SE also regulates employees’ consecutive rest periods.
+In line with the Court of Justice of the European Union’s ruling in case C-477/21, the Draft Act guarantees employees consecutive rest periods of 48 hours in the case of normal working time (Monday to Friday) and 36 hours in the case of summarized working time.
 Although this has been long-standing practice in Estonia, the Draft’s amendment ensures legal clarity in this regard.

 Employer implications/action needed N/A